Building Wealth

 Two other key strengths all of my recommendations feature: All pay generous and growing dividends.
 And each demonstrated the strength of its business model in pandemic-riddled 2020.
 And they’re doing so again now with inflation surging and even as supply chain issues disrupt other industries.

-Our portfolios’ performance was solid in 2020 and was even better in 2021, with the Conservative Holdings, Top 10 DRIPs and Aggressive Holdings averaging 16.5 percent.
-And since this service launched nearly 10 years ago, we’ve consistently beaten the major benchmarks, including the Dow Jones Utility Average and the iShares Select Dividend ETF or “DVY”.
+We publish the performance of every portfolio recommendation in every issue of Conrad’s Utility Investor so you can always see where we stand.
+And our Conservative Holdings, Top 10 DRIPs and Aggressive Holdings have consistently beaten the major benchmarks, including the Dow Jones Utility Average and the iShares Select Dividend ETF or “DVY”.

 Readers who observed my occasional profit taking advice for high priced names did even better.
 So did those who took positions at the “Dream Buy” prices I highlight in every issue of Conrad’s Utility Investor.

 But the real key to outperformance has simply been the high quality of our recommended companies’ underlying businesses.
-And I suspect that will be an even more critical difference maker in 2022, which will be year 14 of the historic bull market that began in March 2009.
+And with inflation still on the move and the Federal Reserve squeezing the economy toward recession, it’s already emerged as the critical difference maker in 2023.

-I also advocate a simple, easy to follow three-part portfolio strategy, which I highlight in every issue of Conrad’s Utility Investor.
+I also advocate a simple, easy to follow four-part portfolio strategy, which I highlight in every issue of Conrad’s Utility Investor.
 Point one is to sell weakening businesses.
 Second is taking partial profits on temporarily overvalued and over-weighted stocks.
 Third is to use cash saved to buy high quality stocks when they hit preferred entry points--especially “Dream Buy” prices that always indicate special and unique buying opportunities.
+And point four is to take new positions incrementally rather than all at once.

-Following my three-part strategy enabled us to cash out a portion of our NextEra Energy at a near-term top in early January 2022.
+Following this strategy enabled us to cash out a portion of our NextEra Energy at a near-term top in early January 2022.
 We were able to buy those shares back at a third off the selling price just a few weeks later.

 I’ve had the confidence to make buy and sell calls like these—every one of them against the prevailing market sentiment—for several reasons.
 One, I’ve been following these companies now for the better part of four decades.
 I know how to tell when they’re healthy and undervalued—as well as when there are real signs of trouble that might knock a few points off their valuation.
 I’ve also developed a pretty good sense of when investor buying or selling momentum has carried their stocks too far in one direction or another.